orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l02Nondeterminism/README.md

 # Lesson 2.
 Nondeterminism

 As was mentioned in previous lesson, actors may have multiple actions.
+So in the following example there are two.

 ```
 package net.sf.orcc.tutorial.l02Nondeterminism;